 Lost sales

 A hacked website is often unusable, or at least not safe to use.
-Your website may need to be taken offline for the problem to even be rectified.
+For the problem to be rectified, your website may need to be taken offline.
 In rare but possible instances when the problem is too deep to rectify, the whole site might be taken down.

 All of this can result in lost sales.
 It’s not just about the sales lost during the downtime either.
 Poor brand perception and lack of consumer trust can affect long-term sales.
 If your site is blacklisted by a search engine it could have a devastating domino effect on potential users long after the problem has been solved.